 Access history — Basic information will help define potential problems and will immediately raise possibilities for the cause of arrested maturation.

 ●How long has it been since the AV fistula was created?
 An AV fistula that appears more mature than its actual age might have a proximal venous outflow stenosis.

 ●Knowing the type of AV fistula is helpful as different types of AV fistulas have a predilection for certain types of problems.
 This is especially true for the “swing-point” stenoses [18,19].
-(See "Creating an arteriovenous fistula for hemodialysis", section on 'Types of native AVF' and "Primary failure of the hemodialysis arteriovenous fistula", section on 'Associated lesions'.)
+(See "Creating an arteriovenous fistula for hemodialysis" and "Primary failure of the hemodialysis arteriovenous fistula", section on 'Associated lesions'.)

 ●If attempts have been made to use the AV fistula, the “use history” can be very important.
 Was the problem difficulty with cannulation?
 Or was the flow inadequate?
 (See "Clinical monitoring and surveillance of the mature hemodialysis arteriovenous fistula".)

 Physical examination — Physical examination alone is an easy, economical, and very good tool for assessing the development of a newly created fistula, but requires familiarity with some very basic principles [11,20].
 This examination naturally takes into account the diameter, depth, and length of the access to be cannulated, and subjectively, whether or not the access can be cannulated, and if so, whether it can be cannulated repetitively.
 Physical examination can also detect the site and nature of problems that may be impeding fistula maturation [20,21].